marosmester/wikiLLM/README.md

 # Annotation tool setup and it's usage

-For the purpose of clarity, we decided to split the setup and usage into two different .md files.
+For clarity, we have decided to split the setup and usage instructions into two separate `.md` files.
-Please navigate to the manual you desire.
+Please navigate to the desired manual:

-1) Setup - Manuals/INSTALLATION.md
+1. **Setup** – `Manuals/INSTALLATION.md`
-2) Annotation procedure - Manuals/ANNOTATION-PROCEDURE.md
+2. **Annotation Procedure** – `Manuals/ANNOTATION-PROCEDURE.md`